5 Interesting Activities in the Lake District this May

 Windermere Island Hopping

 There are 18 islands on Lake Windermere.
 ‘Lilies of the Valley East and West’ are two of them, so named after the flowers which once grew on these islands.
-Lily of the Valley is the birth flower of the month of May and whilst the beautiful fauna is no longer found on Windermere’s islands, they are a floating paradise of wildlife that you simply must explore.
+Lily of the Valley is the birth flower of May.
+And whilst the beautiful fauna is no longer found on Windermere’s islands, they are a floating paradise of wildlife that you simply must explore.

 Pack a picnic hamper, warm clothes for being on the lake, and with no experience necessary you can hire a motorboat from Bowness Marina to cruise around the central islands.
 Plus pooch can join you!

-On the weekend of the 12th – 14th May 2017 head to Windermere Boat Show where not only will there be a display of impressive new boats but you can enjoy free 90 minute scenic kayak tours of Windermere’s stunning scenery or chance yourself at SUP (Stand Up Paddleboarding).
+On the weekend of the 12th – 14th May 2017 head to Windermere Boat Show.
+Not only will there be a display of impressive new boats but you can enjoy free 90 minute scenic kayak tours of Windermere’s stunning scenery.
+Or chance yourself at SUP (Stand Up Paddleboarding).

 Cross Bay Walk Challenge

-On 9 May 1951 the Lake District was designated a National Park and the Cross Bay walk at Morecambe Bay is a great way to see a side to the Lake District that many miss.
+On 9 May 1951 the Lake District was designated a National Park.
+The Cross Bay walk at Morecambe Bay is a great way to see a side to the Lake District that many miss.
 From May, the dangerous tides of Morecambe Bay allow walkers to make the famous and exciting 8 mile cross over the sands between Arnside and Kents Bank.

 There are several guided walks, which we recommend you joining, as the sand and tides are unpredictable.
-Escorted across the 8 mile walk by Cedric Robinson MBE, who is the 25th royal appointed guide, is a relaxing as well as exciting experience where you can experience up close some of what makes the Lake District National park, which includes 26 miles of shoreline, so unique.
+You will be escorted across the 8 mile walk by Cedric Robinson MBE.
+He is the 25th royal appointed guide.
+It is a relaxing as well as exciting experience where you can experience up close some of what makes the Lake District National park, which includes 26 miles of shoreline, so unique.

 Remember, don’t just turn up, join an organised walk via a charity, such as Cumbria Wildlife Trust.